abdullahsalah96/TMDB_Featured_Movies/README.md

     - <b>Add Movies Ineractor:</b> The interactor handles validation checking to make sure that movie data entered is valid (Movie title should be at least 3 characters and Movie overview should be at least 30 characters).
 It's also responsible for checking if the added movie already exists to avoid adding multiple entries of the same movie.

 ## <b> Unit Tests </b>
 - For the Unit tests, I have created a Mock API Client to be able to mock the behaviour of the API without needing to connect to the server.
-The unit Tests test the networking code for making API calls
+The unit Tests test the networking code for making API calls.
 <p align="center">
   <img src="docs/MockAPIClient.png">
 </p>